prantoamt/django-parser-app/README.md

 django-parser-app
 =================

-parser_app has been created intending to upload Excel files in a convenient manner.
+parser_app has been created intending to import Excel file data to django models in a convenient manner.
 This is a rest_framework based packege and is usuable in many projects.

 Detailed documentation is in the "docs" directory.